Politics of New Zealand: Political culture

 Since the 1970s, New Zealand has shown a more socially liberal outlook.
-Beginning with the decriminalisation of homosexuality in 1986, successive governments have progressively increased the protection of LGBT rights, culminating in the legalisation of same-sex marriage in 2013.
-In 2020, the Abortion Legislation Act, that fully decriminalised abortion in New Zealand, was supported by members across all parties in Parliament.
+Beginning with the decriminalisation of same-sex sexual activity in 1986, successive governments have progressively increased the protection of LGBT rights, culminating in the legalisation of same-sex marriage in 2013.
+In 2020, the Abortion Legislation Act, which fully decriminalised abortion in New Zealand, was supported by members across all parties in Parliament.